 Thus our history actually began with the founding of the Northwest Territories Government Employees Association, which later evolved into the UNW.
-In 1967 many federal government employees working in the Northwest Territories, who were also members of the Public Service Alliance of Canada (PSAC), were being transferred to the Government of the Northwest Territories.
+In 1967 many Federal Government employees working in the Northwest Territories, who were also members of the Public Service Alliance of Canada (PSAC), were being transferred to the Government of the Northwest Territories.
 This left them without union representation, which was of great concern to many of them.
 Many wanted to continue to be represented by PSAC.
-In mid-1968, a group of GNWT employees got together and signed up more than 50% of their co-workers.
+In mid-1968, a group of GNWT employees got together and signed up more than 50 percent of their co-workers.
 These people became the NWT Government Employees Association.

 By the 1980s, the NWTPSA began organizing members from Hamlets and Housing Associations.
 By the late 1980s the union added its first private sector members.
 At their 1987 component convention, NWTPSA changed their component name to the Union of Northern Workers.
 The new name better reflected the wider, more diverse range of workers who now formed UNW.

-In September, 1997 a referendum vote was held by the UNW members who lived and worked in what would soon become the Nunavut.
-A positive vote gave the UNW Executive a mandate to form an Advisory Committee that was tasked with the establishment of a separate component that would represent the Nunavut government employees, the Nunavut employees of Northwest Territories Power Corporation and the unionized employees of Nunavut Hamlet and Housing Associations.
-On May 5-6, 1998 the Nunavut Advisory Committee met in Ottawa at the Public Service Alliance of Canada Headquarters and drafted the By-laws for the Nunavut Employees Union.
+In September, 1997 a referendum vote was held by the UNW members who lived and worked in what would soon become the Territory of Nunavut.
+A positive vote gave the UNW Executive a mandate to form an Advisory Committee that was tasked with the establishment of a separate component that would represent the Government of Nunavut (GN) employees, the Nunavut employees of Northwest Territories Power Corporation (now know as QEC) and the unionized employees of Nunavut Hamlet and Housing Associations.
+On May 5-6, 1998 the Nunavut Advisory Committee met in Ottawa at the PSAC Headquarters and drafted the By-Laws for the Nunavut Employees Union.

-Finally, the Founding Convention delegates approved the official name of the Nunavut Employees Union and its logo.
+Finally, the Founding Convention delegates approved the official name of the Nunavut Employees Union and our logo.

-NEU has held four subsequent conventions (2002; 2006; 2008 and 2011) since its founding convention.
-The membership has grown exponentially and as a union we have become an important and present force in Nunavut.
+NEU has held four subsequent conventions (2002; 2006; 2008, 2011, 2013 and most recently 2017 - held this past October in Iqaluit) since its founding convention.
+The Membership has grown exponentially and as a union we have become an important and present force in Nunavut.